 The type of materials used aren’t necessarily anything special:

-- Aluminium, stainless steel and different types of plastic.
+- Aluminum, stainless steel and different types of plastic.

-However the quality of these materials and the overall build quality of the Volcano is just insane.
+However, the quality of these materials and the overall build quality of the Volcano is really well.

 What’s the bottom line?